When shooting video, the mantra is usually “Always use manual focus.”

 As mentioned, time of flight autofocus works a lot like sonar.
-The camera sends out a beam of visible or infrared light which bounces off the subject and back to the sensor.
+The camera sends out a beam of visible or infrared light, which bounces off the subject and back to the sensor.
 The camera measures the time it takes for the emitted light to return to the sensor.

-Because the speed of light is constant, the distance between the camera and subject can be calculated.
+Because the speed of light is constant, the distance between the camera and the subject can be calculated.
 The camera can then adjust the lens to the appropriate distance to bring objects at that distance into focus.

-Whether you are shooting stills and need to track a moving subject, or filming video and need to continuously refocus there are advantages and drawbacks to each technique.
+Whether you are shooting stills and need to track a moving subject or filming video and need to refocus continuously, there are advantages and drawbacks to each technique.

 At the time of writing, the two best technologies for continuous autofocus for video and filmmaking is phase detection autofocus and dual pixel autofocus.